DanSmith888/simple-certbot-fms/README.md

 - **No rate limits**: Staging environment has no certificate limits
 - **Verify workflow**: Ensure import and restart work correctly
 - **Production ready**: Only use `--live` when everything is working

+## Security Considerations

+### Important Caveats
+**This approach has the same security considerations as FileMaker Server's native SSL management:**

+- **DNS Provider Credentials**: Stored unencrypted in FileMaker Server script schedules or config files
+- **FileMaker Admin Credentials**: Stored unencrypted in FileMaker Server script schedules or config files
+- **Not Best Practice**: Credentials are stored in plain text
+- **Same as Native**: No different from FileMaker Server's built-in SSL certificate management
+- **Industry Standard**: Most FileMaker Server SSL solutions work this way

 ## Troubleshooting